 The Department of Psychological and Brain Sciences offers graduate training leading to a doctoral degree in Psychological and Brain Science or Cognitive Neuroscience.
 Research within the department is focused on several areas, including systems and behavioral neuroscience, cognitive and computational neuroscience, and social and affective neuroscience.
 Students conduct research in a state-of-the-art facility that includes extensive laboratory space and a research-dedicated MRI machine.
-Because of its moderate size, the program emphasizes a close working relationship between faculty and students.
+Students benefit from the strength of our faculty's research programs as well as their close ties with several other departments and programs, including the Dartmouth Medical School.
+The size of the department helps to foster a personable community with plenty of opportunities for communication and collaboration between different lab groups, facilitating innovative and interdisciplinary work.
 Annual stipends are provided to all PhD students in good standing and students are not charged tuition or fees.
+The annual stipend for the 2023-2024 year is $40,000.
 Graduates of the program have been very successful in obtaining academic positions, and the most recent National Research Council survey (2010) found our program ranked 2nd in the country in placing students in academic programs.